 Prehistoric Body Theater

-Wednesday and Thursday, June 25-26 at 5:30pm | Henry J. Leir Stage
+This event took place June 25 – 26 at 5:30pm | Henry J. Leir Stage

 Praised as “an innovative form of global public outreach for paleontology” (Oxford University Press), Prehistoric Body Theater collaborates with Indigenous Indonesian performing artists as well as international scientists—uniting art, science, and a deep commitment to nature conservation.